Find your best self before the wedding ceremony and read marriage, relationship, and wellness tips from Denver wedding officiant, Michael Moody.

 Personal Trainer Wisdom

 No matter if you believe that your dreams are a result of your personal history or a spiritual push, you can’t argue with the importance of self-awareness.
 Whatever cue you receive, you should still examine the path you walked and the ground you stand on.
-Your assessment may just provide the direction you need.
+Your assessment may provide the direction you need.

 Advice My Future (10 Years Older) Self Would Tell Me Today (And Why I Need to Listen)

-Don't hold onto worry or anger for more than 5 minutes
+2. Don't hold onto worry or anger for more than 5 minutes.

-Act in line with who you are but don't second-guess yourself because of fears, insecurities, or other underlying influences.
+Act in line with who you are, but don't second-guess yourself because of fears, insecurities, or other underlying influences.
 Just be.
 Be assertive.
 Be confident.
 Don't act like yourself, just be yourself.
 Trust that you unconsciously have other people in mind.
 Don't worry about being judged.
 Don't judge yourself.
 Be yourself (unless you're selfish, inconsiderate, unsympathetic, unemphatic, demeaning, judgmental, egotistical, or unrighteous).

 In a world of negativity, it's easy to judge and interpret someone or an incident through a personal lens (a filter you developed from a collision of internal perspective and your daily life).
-How accurate is this judgment or interpretation though?
+How accurate is this judgment or interpretation, though?
 What are you overlooking?
-Do you truly know the full story?
+Do you truly know the whole story?
 How do you think your emotion has affected your initial interpretation?
 Your initial reaction?
 Seek to understand first, and you will foster sympathy and empathy instead of the anger, disappointment, and frustration you most commonly feel when judging.

 The Personal Trainer's Guide to Staying Healthy While Traveling

-Don’t touch your face without washing your hands
+Don’t touch your face without washing your hands.

-Use disinfecting wipes while flying
+2. Use disinfecting wipes while flying.

-Always carry a water bottle
+3. Always carry a water bottle.

 Enjoy the best of a dining experience while shrinking your portions: Split with a buddy!
-Instead of ordering 2 separate entrees (which are probably big enough for 3), share an entrée and an appetizer.
+Instead of ordering two separate entrees (which are probably big enough for 3), share an entrée and an appetizer.
 This foodie approach is an easy way to enjoy more than one taste of the local culture while avoiding a belt-busting experience.